apache/parquet-format/Encryption.md

    * full protection of file metadata
    * partial protection of file metadata, that allows legacy readers to access unencrypted columns in an encrypted file.
+9. Miminize overhead of encryption: in terms of size of encrypted files, and throughput of write/read operations.

 ## Technical Approach